tyketchum/dr-longevity/SETUP_CHECKLIST.md

 ## 🎉 You're All Set!

-Your Longevity Dashboard is now running and tracking your health data.
+Your Longevity App is now running and tracking your health data.

 ### Daily Workflow:
 1. Train as usual (Garmin will automatically track)
 2. Run daily sync (manual or automated): `python3 backend/scripts/daily_sync.py`
-3. Check your dashboard for streak status and target achievement
+3. Check your app for streak status and target achievement
 4. Log manual CrossFit workouts in the Activities page
 5. Add lab results as you get them